-Message from the Director
+Message from the DirectorAbout IES

-The Institute for Economic Studies (IES) at Keio University was established in April 2013, aiming to build networks of researchers in economics, covering several departments and research institutes in the fields of social sciences.
-Researchers engaging in economic studies at the university belong to, among others, the Faculty of Economics, the Faculty of Business and Commerce, the Keio Economic Observatory (KEO), the Global Security Research Institute (G-SEC), the Graduate School of Business Administration (KBS), the Faculty of Policy Management, and the Faculty of Environment and Information Studies.
-The IES seeks to facilitate the construction and expansion of research networks among members of these faculties and institutes.
+Keio University has various researchers in economics and related fields not only in the Faculty of Economics, but also in the Faculty of Business and Commerce, the Keio Economic Observatory (KEO), the Graduate School of Business Administration (KBS), the Faculty of Policy Management, and the Faculty of Environment and Information Studies, and various other departments and organizations.

 The IES is engaged in a variety of activities to promote the research activities of researchers in economics and related fields affiliated with Keio University.
 Specifically, the Institute forms a network of researchers within the university, supports the implementation of research meetings and conferences, disseminates the results of economics research conducted within the university, accepts commissioned research and donations, and collaborates with external research institutions.